 Node.js is a brilliant runtime environment that serves thousands of developers to design server-side web apps.
 The technology has been incredibly popular during the last several years, and this quick tutorial will show you how to install Node.js on Ubuntu.
-The process is simple and should work on any of the LTS releases of the operating system.
+The process is simple and should work on any of the LTS releases of any distro.

 What You Need to Install Node.js on Ubuntu